 Groceries are getting more expensive

-From February to June, meat and poultry prices rose nearly 11%.
-Beef and veal prices recorded the highest climb - spiking 20%.
+From February to June, meat and poultry prices rose nearly 11 percent.
+Beef and veal prices recorded the highest climb -- spiking 20 percent.

 People are paying more for other staples, too.
-Egg prices are up 10%, and cereals and fresh vegetables are up 4%.
+Egg prices are up 10 percent, and cereals and fresh vegetables are up 4 percent.

 While there’s no significant shortage of food, disruptions in the supply chain have created scarcities and higher prices.